videoDAC/livepeer-gateway/README.md

-# Livepeer Broadcaster
+# Livepeer Gateway

 ## Introduction

-This page gives an introduction to Livepeer Broadcaster.
+This page gives an introduction to Livepeer Gateway.

 [Livepeer](https://livepeer.org) is a project to create a decentralised public network providing video infrastructure services, based on open-source software. [(Livepeer on github)](https://github.com/livepeer/), [(Livepeer Primer)](https://livepeer.org/primer).

-The main objective is to help you install and operate a Broadcaster on a computer, and to learn how to interact with it.
+The main objective is to help you install and operate a Gateway on a computer, and to learn how to interact with it.

 ## Overview

-Livepeer Broadcaster is software to run on a computer or a server.
+Livepeer Gateway is software to run on a computer or a server.
 It uses entirely open-source and freely available software.

-A Livepeer Broadcaster can **receive** and **serve** streaming content.
+A Livepeer Gateway can **receive** and **serve** streaming content.
 It can also be configured to transcode streaming content to improve accessibility of content.

-The streaming content must be Video + Audio, and must be published into the Broadcaster in a linear stream.
+The streaming content must be Video + Audio, and must be published into the Gateway in a linear stream.
 Content can be live (from camera and microphone) and / or recorded (from a disk).

 ![image](https://user-images.githubusercontent.com/2212651/112745744-4479db80-8fc8-11eb-9ace-0c77ee9bf438.png)